 States Title has created an algorithm that searches through multiple databases from many different sources to predict risk.
 The result: that multi-day, costly order is completed in minutes and with considerably less expense.
 And, because of machine learning and predictive analytics, 80% of the time our underwriting algorithm instantly issues clear-to-close ALTA commitments free of defects.

-Instant Underwriting is just another way machine learning is transforming the way the mortgage industry does business.
+Predictive Underwriting is just another way machine learning is transforming the way the mortgage industry does business.
 But out of all the ways you can digitize your practice, it’s probably the easiest.